genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 * Every time a table is successfully parsed, the script will give feedback: "TABLE USERS complete".
 * VIEWS are not parsed.

-#### Keys and indexes.
+#### Keys and indexes
-Primary keys will be parsed as primary keys in Genesis, whether they are single column based or multiple-column-based.
+Primary keys will be parsed as primary keys in Genesis, whether they are single-column-based or multiple-column-based.
 Only unique indexes will be parsed as secondary keys.
 There is no concept of foreign keys in Genesis, so these are ignored.
-Strings parsed in lower camel-case format (camelCase) will be transformed to upper underscore format (UPPER_UNDERSCORE).
+Strings parsed in lower-camel-case format (camelCase) will be transformed to upper-underscore format (UPPER_UNDERSCORE).

-### Types mapping
+### Type mapping

 | Genesis Type | JDBC Types |   |   |   |   |   |   |
 | -- | -- | -- | -- | -- |